“What? How did I lose again?” Tristan grumbled in disbelief as Ella defeated his king in the board game flowers-and-swords for the umpteenth time.

 When was the last time he felt so at peace?
 Back on the battlefield, he had no time to rest.
 Whenever he wasn’t leading soldiers and fighting, he was taking into account the numbers of injured soldiers and the remaining supplies they have, as well as working out when more supplies will arrive.
 He read reports from the reconnaissance team and worked out strategies for future battles.
 There was so much to do, at all times.

-But now, in this place, there was no rush, no urgency.
+But now, in this place, there was no urgency or responsibilities.
 From what Ella had told him, all three armies had withdrawn since the battle and there had been no fighting sense.
 This meant that he could allow himself to enjoy this temporary reprieve from war instead of rushing back to the battlefield.

 Of course the peace didn’t last long.
-One week later, Ella came back with a serious expression holding a letter in her hands.
+The next day, Ella came back with a serious expression holding a letter in her hands.
 Her eyebrows were furrowed, and she had a downcast look on her face.

 “What’s wrong?”
 He blurted out as soon as he noticed her face.